Mechanisms of Introspective Awareness

-\looseness=-1 To understand the detection-relevant structure of concept space beyond the mean direction, we project out $d_{\Delta\mu}$ from the success concept vectors and extract orthogonal directions from the residual space: three PCs ($\delta$PCs) and PLS2, the first partial least squares component orthogonal to $d_{\Delta\mu}$.
-Steering along each direction independently triggers detection with a distinct response profile (\hyperref[figure:geometry-panel]{\Cref{figure:geometry-panel}c}) and the three $\delta$PCs produce bidirectional detection.
-Logit lens reveals each direction encodes a distinct semantic contrast (e.g., $\delta$PC1: casual vs.\ formal; see \Cref{appendix:logit-lens-labels} for more details).
-Consistent with this distributed picture, ridge regression to predict per-concept detection rate based on the activation of downstream transcoder features ($L \in [38, 61]$; see \S\ref{subsec:transcoder} for more details) achieves $R^2 = 0.624$ at 4{,}500 features, outperforming scalar projection onto $d_{\Delta\mu}$ ($R^2 = 0.309$) and full concept vectors ($R^2 = 0.444$).
+\looseness=-1 To understand the detection-relevant structure of concept space beyond the mean direction, we project out $d_{\Delta\mu}$ from the success concept vectors and extract three orthogonal principal components ($\delta$PCs) from the residual space.
+Steering along each direction independently triggers detection with a distinct response profile (\hyperref[figure:geometry-panel]{\Cref{figure:geometry-panel}c}), and the three $\delta$PCs produce bidirectional detection.
+Logit lens and steering analysis reveal each direction encodes a distinct semantic contrast (e.g., $\delta$PC1: casual vs.\ formal; see \Cref{appendix:logit-lens-labels} for more details).
+Consistent with this distributed picture, ridge regression to predict per-concept detection rate based on the activation of downstream transcoder features ($L \in [38, 61]$; see \S\ref{subsec:transcoder} for more details) achieves $R^2 = 0.624$ at 4{,}500 features, outperforming scalar projection onto $d_{\Delta\mu}$ ($R^2 = 0.309$) and regression based on the raw concept vectors ($R^2 = 0.444$).
 This indicates that detection involves higher-dimensional nonlinear computation on top of the steering vectors (\hyperref[figure:geometry-panel]{\Cref{figure:geometry-panel}d}).
 We investigate and rule out several other hypotheses about what might contribute to detection (e.g., vector norm or unembedding alignment) in \Cref{appendix-section:alternative-geometric-hypotheses}.